leanprover/fp-lean/functional-programming-lean/src/getting-to-know/structures.md

 {{#example_out Examples/Intro.lean checkPointMk}}
 ```

-Constructors have function types, which means that they can be used anywhere that a function is expected.
+Constructors have function types, which means they can be used anywhere that a function is expected.
 For instance, `Point.mk` is a function that accepts two `Float`s (respectively `x` and `y`) and returns a new `Point`.
 ```lean
 {{#example_in Examples/Intro.lean Pointmk}}